top of page

 Rhetorical analysis of the Gettysburg Address

-The Gettysburg Address by Lincoln connects the sacrifice of Union soldiers in the U.S. Civil War to a greater cause — namely, the democratic founding principles of the US, which was antithetical to the concept of slavery.
-The speech was delivered by President Abraham Lincoln on November 19, 1863, at the dedication of the Soldiers' National Cemetery.
-It was given in commemoration to Union soldiers who died fighting in the Battle of Gettysburg — a battle that was fought from July 1 to July 3, 1863, and which became a turning point in the Civil War.
-This battle was one of the bloodiest in the conflict, with an estimated 51,000 casualties, including over 7,000 soldiers killed, 33,000 wounded, and many captured or missing.
+In his Gettysburg Address, Lincoln uses an appeal to pathos to connect the sacrifice of Union soldiers in the U.S. Civil War to a national rebirth of the democratic founding principles of the country, which were antithetical to the slavery that they fought against.
+He relies on a range of repetitive rhetorical devices, such as epistrophe and anaphora to do so.
+The speech was given on November 19, 1863, at the dedication of the Soldiers' National Cemetery in commemoration of Union soldiers who died fighting in the Battle of Gettysburg.
+This was fought from July 1 to July 3, 1863, and became a turning point in the Civil War.
+It was one of the bloodiest battles in the conflict and had an estimated 51,000 casualties, including more than 7,000 soldiers killed, 33,000 wounded, and several captured or missing.

-Another noteworthy sentence is the following: “The world will little note, nor long remember what we say here, but it can never forget what they did here.”
-The rhetorical device used here is symploce (i.e., repetition at the end with a small change in the middle).
-The symploce is used here to compare and contrast the magnitude of the contribution of the soldiers who fought and died in battle with the relatively insignificant contribution made by combatants.
-This should be paid attention to as Lincoln is preparing the way to say that all citizens of the U.S.A. have a role to play in promoting Democratic values, even if it doesn’t include combat roles.
+Lincoln juxtaposes the contribution of the soldiers with that of ordinary civilians to prepare the way for his wider point that everyone has a role to play in the greater struggle of promoting Democratic values, even if it doesn’t include combat.
+He does so in the following: “The world will little note, nor long remember what we say here, but it can never forget what they did here.”
+The rhetorical devices used here are symploce (i.e., repetition at the end with a small change in the middle) and chiasmus (repeating concepts in reverse order).
+The symploce and chiasmus are used here to compare and contrast the magnitude of the contribution of the soldiers who fought and died in battle with the relatively insignificant contribution made by civilians or non-combatants.

 How EminentEdit helps with your rhetorical analysis